Jamuna Bridge: History of construction

-The river Jamuna (Brahmaputra), along with the lower stretch of the Padma (Ganges) divides Bangladesh into nearly two equal halves.
-Until now all road and rail communication between the two parts of the country has had to rely on time-consuming ferry services that were often disrupted because of navigability problems.
-The need for a bridge over the Jamuna River was felt, especially by the people living in northwestern Bangladesh, for a long time.
-This perceived need did not go unnoticed by the policy makers.
+The Jamuna River (Brahmaputra), along with the lower stretch of the Padma (Ganges) divides Bangladesh into nearly two equal halves.
+Until the construction of the Jamuna Bridge, all road and rail communication between the two parts of the country had to rely on time-consuming ferry services that were often disrupted because of navigability problems.

-At the invitation of the Bangladesh government, the Japanese International Cooperation Agency (JICA) conducted a feasibility study in 1973 for the construction of a road-cum-rail bridge over the Jamuna River.
+At the invitation of the Bangladesh government, the Japanese International Cooperation Agency (JICA) conducted a feasibility study in 1973 for the construction of a road-and-rail bridge over the Jamuna River.

 After the completion of the JICA study in 1976, it was determined that the Jamuna project would cost $683 million with an economic rate of return (ERR) of only 2.6%.
 Due to the project being deemed not technically and economically feasible, the government initially abandoned it.
 However, in 1982, the government revived the project and initiated a new study to explore the feasibility of transporting natural gas to the western regions of the country across the Jamuna.
-Although an independent gas connector was not deemed economically viable, a study assessing the engineering feasibility and cost of a combined road-cum-gas transmission bridge introduced the concept of a multipurpose bridge.
+Although an independent gas connector was not deemed economically viable, a study assessing the engineering feasibility and cost of a combined road-and-gas transmission bridge introduced the concept of a multipurpose bridge.
 The estimated cost for a 12-km long bridge with three road lanes was $420 million.
 Following the report, the cabinet decided to take immediate steps towards the project.

 The Jamuna Multipurpose Bridge Authority (JMBA) was established through an ordinance by the President on 3 July 1985 to oversee the project implementation.
 To raise domestic resources, another ordinance introduced a Jamuna Bridge surcharge and levy, resulting in the mobilization of Tk.
 5.08 billion until its abolition.